aimms/user-guide/aimms-ide/Aimms/Options/Solvers General/Infeasibility analysis/Feasibility_relaxation_optimiz.rst

-This option determines whether FeasOpt (CPLEX) or FeasRelax (Gurobi) should optimize the original objective, after finding a minimum cost relaxation.
+This option determines whether FeasOpt (ref:`SolverCPLEX`) or FeasRelax (:ref:`SolverGurobi`) should optimize the original objective, after finding a minimum cost relaxation.
 Possible values are:

     *	Off
     *	On